ironscar/Container-demo/README.md

   - can check `echo $app_sbd_prop1` inside running container prints its value
 - include a property encryped by ansible-vault which is `app_sbd_pass`
   - it gets passed the same way here though

-- jenkinsfile needs a way to get the vault password to use it [TODO]
+- jenkinsfile needs a way to get the vault password to use it
   - add credentials for ansible stage and prod vault passwords
   - writing a file with the password stored in jenkins
   - using this file as `ansible-playbook -i {inventory.yml} --vault-id {vaultId}@password-file {playbook.yml}`
   - deleting the password file
-  - password file still remains active for a little while though but is that a security concern
-  - jenkins allows creating secret files as a credential so that could be an option [CHECK]

 ---